 The jury-selected Spirit of the Hoka award, including a statuette designed by local sculptor Bill Beckwith, is presented to the winning films for each category: animated short, documentary feature, documentary short, experimental short, Mississippi documentary, Mississippi music video, the Casey Spradling Memorial Award for best Mississippi narrative, narrative feature, narrative short.

-It is also presented after the festival to the winner of the audience award.
+It is also presented to the winner of the audience award.

-The Lisa Blount Memorial Acting Award is selected by the festival directors and includes a statuette.
+The Lisa Blount Memorial Acting Award, the Best Editing award and the Alice Guy-Blaché Filmmaker Award is selected by the festival programmers and includes a statuette.

 Rules & Terms

-To be considered for the Oxford Film Festival, the filmmaker must provide a working link (with or without password) to a digital screener on Vimeo, YouTube, or equivalent.
-DVD submissions are not considered.
+To be considered for the Oxford Film Festival, the filmmaker must provide a working link (with or without password) to a digital screener on Vimeo, YouTube, or equivalent through Film Freeway.
+DVD and E-mail submissions are not considered.

-To be considered for the Mississippi categories (documentary, music video, narrative), the filmmaker should indicate his/her "Mississippi connection" in the cover letter section.
+To be considered for the Mississippi categories (documentary and narrative), the filmmaker should indicate his/her "Mississippi connection" in the cover letter section.

-In submitting this film, the filmmaker represents that s/he is authorized to submit this film for screening at the 2016 Oxford Film Festival.
-S/he acknowledges that the film may be screened more than once during the festival.
+In submitting this film, the filmmaker represents that s/he is authorized to submit this film for screening at the 2017 Oxford Film Festival.
+S/he acknowledges that the film may be screened more than once during the festival and if a winner could be screened at our Best of events.
 S/he grants the Oxford Film Festival the nonexclusive right to use submitted materials in connection with any and all publicity and promotional materials regarding the festival.
 S/he warrants that the submitted film does not infringe upon the intellectual property rights of any person or entity and agree to hold harmless and fully indemnify and defend the Oxford Film Festival and its representatives against any and all claims made for such infringement or any other violations of law.